inductiva/inductiva/docs/introduction/templating.md

 }
 ```

+For now, let's not worry too much about the contents of this configuration file.
-Using the API, one can run the simulation in a `c2-standard-30` VM with this code:
+Let's just run it using SplishSplash in a `c2-standard-30` VM with the following code:

 ```python
 import inductiva